Sign-changing self-similar solutions of the nonlinear heat equation with positive initial value: Proof of Theorem

-\begin{rem} There is an arbitrary choice in Proposition~\ref{eEX1:b1}.
+\begin{remark} There is an arbitrary choice in Proposition~\ref{eEX1:b1}.
 Indeed, as the proof of the proposition shows, $\NUU$ can be any sufficiently small positive number.
-In fact, all that is needed in the subsequent arguments is a collection of solutions $(w_{\MUU} ) _{ \MUU \ge 1 }\subset C^1([0,\infty )) \cap C^2(0,\infty )$ of~\eqref{IPE} such that $w_\MUU (0) =\MUU$ and Property~\eqref{eEX1:6:b1} of Proposition~\ref{eEX1:b1} is true. \end{rem}
+In fact, all that is needed in the subsequent arguments is a collection of solutions $(w_{\MUU} ) _{ \MUU \ge 1 }\subset C^1([0,\infty )) \cap C^2(0,\infty )$ of~\eqref{IPE} such that $w_\MUU (0) =\MUU$ and Property~\eqref{eEX1:6:b1} of Proposition~\ref{eEX1:b1} is true. \end{remark}

 The key ingredient in the proof of Theorem~\ref{eMT2} is that the number of zeros of $w_\MUU$ is arbitrarily large for large $\MUU$.
 This is stated in the following proposition.